Scholarship & Creativity Grants Program

 - The following items are unlikely to be funded unless specifically justified: computers; equipment, unless it has a direct and clearly explained relation to the proposed project; post-production costs of books, articles or other creative activities; travel to professional conferences regularly attended by the applicant.

 Applicants should submit their S&C proposal as a single PDF document, which will be distributed to external reviewers and S&C ERC members.
-The proposal should include all of the following and be attached to the “Required Program Document” section of the ePCF.
+The proposal should include all of the following:

 - A cover sheet, including a brief abstract of the project (see attached below).

-- A project narrative of no more than five single-spaced pages that describes the scope of work, the above criteria, and a timetable for completion of the project.
+- A project narrative of no more than five single-spaced pages, minimum of 11 point

-Once an S&C proposal is submitted, it will be forwarded to the chair of the S&C review committee (Dr. Shanahan).
-The chair will identify two to three reviewers for the proposal, with at least one reviewer being from a different department/college.
+Once an S&C proposal is submitted, the chair of the S&C executive review committee (ERC), Dr. Shanahan, will identify two to three reviewers for the proposal, with at least one reviewer being from a different department/college.
 Reviewers will be asked to provide their comments and recommendation within three weeks.
-After receiving the independent reviews, the S&C chair will share comments and recommendations with the S&C ERC.
-The S&C ERC will review comments and your proposal and make a recommendation to the VPREDGE within approximately one week.
-When coupled with some administrative review time on the front and back end of the review process, applicants can expect to receive feedback approximately 6 weeks after submission.
+After the independent reviews are submitted to InfoReady, the S&C ERC will review comments and your proposal and make a recommendation to the VP-RED within approximately one week.
+When coupled with some administrative review time on the front and back end of the review process, applicants can expect to receive a decision and access the reviews in InfoReady approximately 6 weeks after submission.
 Potential outcomes of the review are 1) highly meritorious and fund immediately, 2) invitation to resubmit based on specific criteria identified by the S&C ERC, or 3) not competitive and do not fund.

 PI name: Department or School: